vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

     ansible-playbook /etc/ansible/playbooks/uninstall_mdatp.yml -i /etc/ansible/hosts
     ```

-## Log installation issues
+## Troubleshoot installation issues
+-For log installation issues, see  for more information on
+For self-troubleshooting, do the following

-See [Log installation issues](linux-resources.md#log-installation-issues) for more information on how to find the automatically generated log that is created by the installer when an error occurs.
+1. Refer to [Log installation issues](linux-resources.md#log-installation-issues) for more information on how to find the automatically generated log that is created by the installer when an error occurs.
+2. Refer to  [Installation issues](https://learn.microsoft.com/en-us/defender-endpoint/linux-support-install) for more information on commonly occurring installation issues
+3. If health of the device is false, refer to [MDE agent health issues](https://learn.microsoft.com/en-us/defender-endpoint/health-status)
+4. For product performance issues, refer to [Troubleshoot performance issues](https://learn.microsoft.com/en-us/defender-endpoint/linux-support-perf), [performance tuning](https://review.learn.microsoft.com/en-us/defender-endpoint/linux-support-perf?branch=main)
+5. For proxy and connectivity issues, refer to [Troubleshoot cloud connectivity issues](https://learn.microsoft.com/en-us/defender-endpoint/linux-support-connectivity)

+To get support from Microsoft, raise a support ticket and provide log dump by [running client analyser](https://learn.microsoft.com/en-us/defender-endpoint/run-analyzer-macos-linux)

 ## Operating system upgrades